 Award-winning Swiss author Peter von Matt (1935-2023) died, leaving a legacy of insightful essays and books blending literary analysis with social commentary, impacting German-speaking Switzerland profoundly.

-Born in Lucerne and raised in Stans, Nidwalden, von Matt dedicated over two decades to teaching modern German literature at the University of Zurich.
-His expertise wasn't confined to the classroom; he was a prolific writer whose works garnered prestigious awards, including the Goethe Prize of the City of Frankfurt, the Heinrich Mann Prize, and the Swiss Literature Prize.
-The renowned literary critic Marcel Reich-Ranicki even hailed him as the "best writer in German-speaking Switzerland," a testament to his exceptional talent and influence.
+Born in Lucerne and raised in the charming town of Stans, Nidwalden, von Matt spent over two decades shaping young minds at the University of Zurich, teaching modern German literature.
+But teaching was just one facet of his incredible talent.
+He was a prolific writer, a true wordsmith, whose work garnered prestigious awards like the Goethe Prize and the Heinrich Mann Prize—not to mention the Swiss Literature Prize.
+The legendary Marcel Reich-Ranicki even called him the "best writer in German-speaking Switzerland."
+That's a pretty big accolade, right?

 FAQ